fzsdi/bulk-msg-dashboard/README.md

 export FLASK_APP=bulkDashboard
 flask init-db
 ```
-if you haven't installed virtual environment or flask yet you can learn it to the following link: http://flask.pocoo.org/docs/1.0/installation/#virtual-environments
+if you haven't installed virtual environment or flask yet, you can learn it: http://flask.pocoo.org/docs/1.0/installation/#virtual-environments

 Then put the database that I've uploaded into this repo in bulkdashboard-instance.
 You can run the application with these commands: